Glenn Marsden

 The cost of mental health pressure inside organisations is now showing up where it used to stay hidden.
 It sits with the people running them.
 Glenn Marsden built the Imperfectly Perfect Campaign in 2018 to make that conversation possible, starting with a question senior leaders rarely answer in public: what does it actually cost you to keep up appearances?

-What audiences get is not a wellness talk.
-It is a working argument, made by someone who has spent years getting senior people to say in public what they say to each other in private, that perfectionism is expensive, silence at the top sets the tone for the rest of the organisation, and the leaders who name the pressure first are the ones who change the culture.
+What audiences get is a working argument, made by someone who has spent years getting senior people to say in public what they say to each other in private: that perfectionism is expensive, silence at the top sets the tone for the rest of the organisation, and the leaders who name the pressure first are the ones who change the culture.

 Key speaking topics